UnexomWid/PCD/T1/README.md

 - Client: hosted in Amsterdam, Netherlands
 - Server: hosted in Frankfurt, Germany

+There are also results for tests that were ran on localhost.

 Both machines have similar specifications (1vCPU, 2GB RAM, Debian 11 x64).
 The source files were compiled with GCC using `-O3 -Wall`.
 The OS UDP buffer size was the default value (200KB).

 The following message sizes were tested: